-The current plan covers the period 2017-2023, and under variation No. 5 aligns with the National Planning Framework, Regional Spatial Economic Strategy and Galway Metropolitan Area Strategic Plan.
+The current plan which covers the period 2017-2023.
+The plan under variation No 5 aligns with the National Planning Framework, Regional Spatial Economic Strategy and Galway Metropolitan Area Strategic Plan.
 This variation also incorporated the Galway City Council Climate Adaptation